 In our imagination he was a big man and he loomed over the family like any legend would, but in reality, he was a long fellow, not a big fellow.
 Six foot four in his stocking feet but as skinny as a whippet.
 I know because like I said I have his jacket and frankly it’s really small (a medium at best!).

-Maybe because she married again and had five more children – a boy and four more girls – my grandmother never spoke about her late soldier husband, at least not to us grandchildren.
+Maybe because she married again and had five more children – a boy and four more girls – my grandmother never spoke about her late husband, at least not to us grandchildren.
 That, of course, allowed him only two potential stories, one of legend or one that was totally forgotten.
 I’m glad the legend was the outcome, even if he wasn’t of the physical stature my young mind imagined.

 And then there was the jacket.
-It was discovered wrapped in clear cellophane, the kind you used to get your dry cleaning in years ago, and hidden in the back of my late mother’s wardrobe.
+It was discovered wrapped in clear plastic, the kind you used to get your dry cleaning in years ago, and hidden in the back of my late mother’s wardrobe.
 I know I should look to see if there’s a museum that might want it as another relic of Ireland’s struggle for independence, but for some reason it would feel like giving away the last link with my mother’s history and saying goodbye to the legend.